Are you looking for extra income but have no idea which is the best option. Here is a list of the top 10 popular part time jobs in Singapore.

 A restaurant service crew is responsible for taking and serving orders.
-They also clean and set the table, as well as handle the cash register if needed.
+Also, they clean and set the table and handle the cash register if needed.

-Usually, there are no minimum requirement to get this part time job.
+Usually, there is no minimum requirement to get this part-time job.
 However, understaffed restaurants would mean you won’t have holiday leave.

 Bartenders are responsible for preparing and serving drinks to customers.
-It is also expected that bartenders can maintain positive guest interaction.
+Also, it is expected that bartenders can maintain positive guest interaction.
 Because other than mixing and serving beverages, they also ensure that bar and lounge guests will have a good time.

 If you know how to sing or can play an instrument, you might want to give teaching a try.
 Other than teaching music lessons, a music teacher is also responsible for the following:

-Basic requirements would be methodical organization skills, comprehensive understanding of stock management, as well as inventory control methods.
+Basic requirements would be methodical organization skills, a comprehensive understanding of stock management, and inventory control methods.

-There’s no formal education required to become a delivery drive.
-However, you must have a driver’s license, and possess customer service skills.
+There’s no formal education required to become a delivery driver.
+However, you must have a driver’s license and possess customer service skills.

 An event promoter or helper is responsible for helping with the event set up, guest assistance, registration, and clean up.
-They may event be involved with the planning.
+They may even be involved with the planning.

 Meanwhile, being an event promoter is one of the most fun part time jobs in Singapore.
-You’ll get to familiarize yourself with varying challenges and job scopes depending on the event.
+Depending on the event, you’ll get to familiarize yourself with varying challenges and job scopes.